 For On Campus Meal Plan purposes, the new week starts Monday morning.
 Your meals will reset Sunday night when the nightly process runs.
 Meals not consumed each week are forfeited.

-- Where/when/how can I change my meal plan?
+- When/where/how can I change my meal plan?
 Can I switch meal plans?

-Students having completed 20 credit hours or who are age 20 and older living in any residence hall may re-contract for a lesser On Campus Meal Plan.
-Re-contracting must be done by the drop deadline, the 10th day of class.
+Students having completed 20 credit hours or who are age 20 and older living in any residence hall may re-contract for a lesser On Campus Meal Plan by 5pm on the Drop Deadline (the 10th day of classes).

-We consider Lawrenson Hall to have "off campus" status, so students can choose any meal plan that is offered... or none at all.
+Even though Lawrenson Hall is on campus, we consider it to have "off campus" status.
+Students living in Lawrenson can choose any meal plan that is offered, or none at all.
 Contact Dining Services by email at firstname.lastname@example.org or call us at 970-351-2652 for more information.

 - Do Bear Plans or Dining Dollars carry over to next semester?

-Dining Dollars balances will carry forward from Fall to Spring, but they expire at the end of Spring semester.
-Summer Dining Dollars are available during summer session only.
+Dining Dollars are a bit different -- balances will carry forward from Fall to Spring, but they expire at the end of Spring semester.
+Summer Dining Dollars (as well as meal plans) are available during summer session only.

 - What if I have classes during the scheduled meal hours?
-Are sack lunches or dinners
+Are sack lunches available?

 - What if I don't have time to come to the Dining Services Office to sign a meal contract?

-We realize you have busy schedules... but there are only 2 ways to sign up for a meal plan: in person or on-line.
-The meal contract is a legal and binding document, so no one but the student (aka the person who is going to be using the meal plan) can actually sign the contract.
+Your meal contract is a legal and binding document, so no one but the student (the person who is going to be using the meal plan) can actually sign the contract.
 In other words, parents are more than welcome to call and get information for their student, but the student is actually the one who needs to sign the contract.

-- What if my UNC Card is lost, stolen, or destroyed?
+- What do I do if my UNC Card is lost, stolen, or destroyed?

 The checkstands at the dining rooms can tell if you have a meal plan or not, so it is imperative you bring your ID card.
 If you don't have your ID card on hand, you will be required to show a picture ID to prove who you are.
 If you don't have a picture ID, you will not be allowed into the dining room.
 Exceptions can be made by contacting the Dining Services Office at 970-351-2652 for more information.

-- What if I've forgotten my UNC Card, or if it doesn't work?
+- What do I do if I've forgotten my UNC Card, or if it doesn't work?

-- What if am sick or unable to eat in the dining room?
-Are sick trays made available?
+- What do I do if I am sick or unable to eat in the dining room?
+Are sick trays made

-- What if I have special dietary needs or food allergies.
-What can Dining Services do
+- What I have special dietary needs and/or food allergies -- what can Dining Services

 Dining Services is committed to providing students with a variety of healthy and nutritious meal options.
 However, as over 6,000 students are served per day, individual meal requests can be considered only with documentation from a physician.